 Well-designed animations and spatial processions put together with 3D rendering software such as 3D Studio Max, VRAY, Maxwell.
 Various platforms like Easy Render give designers an opportunity to create an experience of living in an apartment before the wall paint dries and doors are opened.

 3. Do not ignore disadvantages - Play ahead of the curve

-Tell customers not only about advantages but also flaws.
-They should be highlighted and outplayed.
+Tell your customers not only about advantages but also flaws.
+Highlight and outplay them.

 Luxury real estate sites present to their users not only pluses of the property they sell but also flaws.
 Disadvantages, as well as advantages, need to be pointed and outplayed.

 4. Create stunning photo gallery